stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 p.264 Exercises 1–8

 ### De Oliveira
-p.82 Problem 3.41 "Compute the inverse Laplace transform of the following complex-valued functions" p.83 Problem 3.44 "Compute the inverse Laplace transform"
+p.82 Problem 3.41 "Compute the inverse Laplace transform of the following complex-valued functions"; p.83 Problem 3.44 "Compute the inverse Laplace transform"

 ### Dorf & Bishop
 p.174 P2.36 "Determine the impulse response of the system"; p.178 "Consider the unity feedback system described in the block diagram ...
 Compute analytically the response of the system to an impulse disturbance"; p.392 CP5.1 "Obtain the impulse response analytically"